Leave Your Legacy

-To start a conversation about making a planned gift to NESEA, please contact Executive Director Miriam Aylward at firstname.lastname@example.org or (414) 774-6051 ext.
+To start a conversation about making a planned gift to NESEA, please contact Interim Executive Director Florence MacGregor at firstname.lastname@example.org or (414) 774-6051 ext.
 14. Everyone has a different set of circumstances and different goals in planning their legacy, and there are many options available for planned giving.

 Options for Planning Your Legacy

 Below are four of the most common ways to leave a legacy gift, although this is by no means an exhaustive list.
 We appreciate your generosity and consideration, and hope that viewing these options is helpful to your planning.
-With any questions, please contact Executive Director Miriam Aylward at email@example.com or (414) 774-6051 ext.
+If you have any questions, or would like to discuss these options, please contact Interim Executive Director Florence MacGregor at email@example.com or (414) 774-6051 ext.
 14.